hopr-framework/hopr/docs/documentation/tutorials/externalmesheswithoutcurvedboundaries.md

     </figcaption>
 </figure>

 Furthermore, the `BoundaryType` parameter has to be adapted to the definitions in the CGNS mesh file.
-If a boundary of the external mesh is curved the `curveIndex` component (2nd component) of the `BoundaryType` parameter has to be an value unequal to zero.
-Wether curved boundaries shall be generated or not can be controlled by the parameter `useCurveds`.
-In this tutorial `useCurveds=F`.
-The case `useCurveds=T` is the topic of the next tutorial which explaines how to use mesh curving techniques to get curved boundaries for your mesh.
+If a boundary of the external mesh is curved, the `curveIndex` component (2nd component) of the `BoundaryType` parameter has to be a value unequal to zero.
+Whether curved boundaries are generated or not is controlled by the parameter `useCurveds`.
+In this tutorial, `useCurveds=F`.
+The case `useCurveds=T` is the topic of the next tutorial which explains how to use mesh curving techniques to generate curved boundaries.

 All new parameters of the parameter file of this tutorial are explained below.